testomatio/reporter/README.md

 👋 Hey, do you need some test reporting?

 Testomat.io Reporter is a library that integrates with popular **JavaScript and TypeScript** test frameworks to provide a common interface for test reporting.
 By default, Testomat.io Reporter works with our reporting cloud service [Testomat.io App](https://testomat.io), however it is not locked to it.
-Reporter can be used as a standalone tool to make test reports even if you don't use Testomat.io App.
+Reporter can be used as a standalone tool.

 ## Features